Political Awareness And InvolvementSocial Action

-In March of 1913, nearly six weeks after its founding, several Delta Sigma Theta Sorority, Inc. Founders marched in the historic Suffragist March under the Delta Sigma Theta Sorority, Inc. Banner, the Sorority's first public act.
-Today, low voter turnout statistics highlight the need to continue to identify ways to include opportunities for all citizens to exercise their voting power.
+In March of 1913, nearly six weeks after its founding, several Delta Sigma Theta Sorority, Inc. Founders marched in the historic Suffragist March under the Delta Sigma Theta Sorority, Inc. banner, the Sorority's first public act.
 Each of Delta’s programmatic initiatives has an advocacy component that is implemented under the auspices of social action when it is appropriate or necessary to do so.

 Under the auspices of the National Social Action Commission, Delta Sigma Theta Sorority, Inc., Annapolis Alumnae continues in the footsteps of its founders to address issues of social justice and racial justice.
 The Chapter disseminates voter information and has voter registration at almost every activity/event it sponsors and has partnered with the Anne Arundel County NAACP to visit high schools in an effort to register eligible students.
 Partnering with a local church and senior residences to transport senior citizens to the polls to cast their vote is done annually.
 The Chapter worked with Anne Arundel County and the City of Annapolis in its initiative to have residents complete the 2020 CENSUS.